Quansight/Quansight-website/apps/labs/posts/automated-accessibility-testing-with-bokeh.md

 the tests might prove useful.
 Axe-core is a tool that takes in a HTML node and scans it against the [Axe API](https://www.deque.com/axe/core-documentation/api-documentation/) for known Accessibility issues.
-I also fancied the idea that it would be more opinionated than Playwright.
-Yet again, even more hilariously, it had support for both Javascript and Python.
-I was going to have to play "Dora the explorer".

-I ended up starting with Python because it was closer to the intended usage of Bokeh (as a PyData tool) and had little friction for me, but after about a week of development, there were doubts on if it would be the better approach going forward.
+I ended up starting with Python because it was closer to the intended usage of Bokeh (as a Python tool) and had little friction for me, but after about a week of development, there were doubts on if it would be the better approach going forward.
 This was because generated plots and visualizations would be rendered in the browser and the code responsible for that would be in Javascript.
-Additionally, although the testing tools had Python equivalents, Python wasn't a first-class candidate for them.
+Additionally, although the testing tools had Python equivalents, Python wasn't a first-class candidate for Playwright.

 Javascript had first-class support for the testing tools and it was the language responsible for interactive rendering on the browser, so we ported to that.
 It